safdar-hussain1/safdar-hussain1/README.md

 # Hi, I'm Safdar Hussain

-I build end-to-end products in Hyderabad, India — machine learning, computer vision, and full applications — and I publish them with measured results.
+I am a Computer Science grad and I build end-to-end products using these technologies — machine learning, computer vision, and full applications — and I publish them with measured results.
 Everything below runs live in your browser, on your device, and every headline claim in a README is backed by a test you can run.

 ## Projects